lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 # OOP-Design-Principles-For-Programmers
-The Object-Oriented Design Principles are the core of OOP programming, but I have seen most of the Java programmers chasing design patterns like Singleton pattern, Decorator pattern, or Observer pattern, and not putting enough attention on learning Object-oriented analysis and design.
+The _Object-Oriented Design Principles_ are the core of OOP programming, but I have seen most of the Java programmers chasing design patterns like Singleton pattern, Decorator pattern, or Observer pattern, and not putting enough attention on learning Object-oriented analysis and design.
 It’s important to learn the basics of Object-oriented programming like Abstraction, Encapsulation, Polymorphism, and Inheritance.
 But, at the same time, it’s equally important to know object-oriented design principles.

 ## 1. DRY (Don’t repeat yourself)
 Our first object-oriented design principle is DRY, as the name suggests DRY (don’t repeat yourself) means don’t write duplicate code, instead use Abstraction to abstract common things in one place.

 If you have a block of code in more than two places consider making it a separate method, or if you use a hard-coded value more than one time make them public final constant.
 The benefit of this Object oriented design principle is in maintenance.

+> It’s important not to abuse it, duplication is not for code, but for functionality.

 It’s important not to abuse it, duplication is not for code, but for functionality.
 It means if you have used common code to validate OrderId and SSN it doesn’t mean they are the same or they will remain the same in future.

 ![](1.jpg)

 By using common code for two different functionality or thing you closely couple them forever and when your OrderId changes its format, your SSN validation code will break.